 Education opportunitiesThe Alzheimer’s Association offers a variety of education programs to increase knowledge and to support those facing the disease.
 Many of the below classes are available through the Alzheimer's Association Training and Education Center online.
-For programs currently taking place throughout Hawaii, please look under each class.
+Programs currently taking place throughout Hawaii are listed below the class descriptions.

 Know the 10 Signs: Early Detection Matters

 Learn the 10 Warning Signs of Alzheimer's disease, hear from people who have the disease, and find out how to recognize the signs in yourself and others.

 Learn about detection, causes, risk factors, stages and treatment of Alzheimer's disease.

 The diagnosis of Alzheimer’s makes planning for the future more important than ever.
 Through this interactive two-part program, you will learn about important legal and financial issues, how to put plans in place, and how to access resources near you.